Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 Installation
 -------------
-After downloading the Selenium-RC zip file from the `downloads page`_, you'll notice it has several sub-folders.
+After downloading the Selenium-RC zip file from `downloads page`_, you'll notice it has several sub-folders.
 These folders have all the components you'll need for using Selenium-RC with the supported programming language of your choice.